ClintH/ixfx-demos/README.md

 ## Paths

-If you move the folder within the directory structure, you may need to modify the HTML and JS files and correct the pathing.
+If you move the folder within the directory structure, you may need to modify the HTML and JS files to correct the pathing.

 Consider `easing-tick`, which is contained in `modulation`: